bupt-ai-cz/Label-Noise-Robust-Training/README.md

 Colorectal dataset (contributed by this paper):contains 4198 microscopy images, which are distributed as follows: adenoma, polyp, adenocarcinoma, gastrointestinal stromal tumor, and neuroendocrine tumor

+If you have questions regarding the patch dataset (with or without noisy labels, please contact us: czhu@bupt.edu.cn)

 ## Envs
 - Pytorch 1.0
 - Python 3+